RiskChanges/riskchanges-docs/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SDSS documentation
+RiskChanges documentation
 ===================

-Welcome to SDSS documentation!
+Welcome to RiskChanges documentation!

 .. toctree::
    :maxdepth: 10